kemigabocatherine/Personal---Portfolio/README.md

 2 Clone this repository to your new folder on your local.

-3 Open the  folder in your IDE and modify or use the content as desired.
+3 Open the  folder in your IDE and modify or use the content as needed.

 ## Live demo